fernandoguedes/dotfiles/README_EN.md

 ### Additional Informations
 * Speaker on 12º FloripaJS meetup: "Automating tasks with NPM scripts"
 * Expanded abstract published in ENCOSIS 2013: "QR Code - Systems and applicabilities in tourism points"
-* In Manaus, Co-founder of BitJungle Hacker Clube (BitJungle HC)
+* In Manaus, Co-founder of BitJungle Hacker Club (BitJungle HC)
 * Open-source enthusiast!
 * Availability to travel